-For years banks have had pandemic policies, and have done some level of testing, but never really thought the day would come when it would represent more than another examiner-required policy.
-Then came COVID-19, and in a matter of days, the world changed.
+For years banks have had pandemic policies, but never really thought the day would come when it would represent more than another examiner-required policy.
+Then came COVID-19, and in a matter of days, our world changed.

 Managing Bank Policies and Procedures

 When we teach in live seminars, we always ask, How many of you believe that your policies are up to date?
 That always gets some hands, but not 100 percent of attendees.
 Then we ask, How many of you believe that your procedures are up to date?
 Seldom does anyone raise their hand.
 These two situations are revealing.

 Keeping policies current is the easier of the two.
 But many banks rubber stamp policies that could be much more effective.
 If it is a Regulation B policy, it usually follows the regulation and indicates that the bank intends to comply.
 That is fine for that type of policy.
 But other policies, notably operations and loan policies, need to do more than restate a regulation they need to be a document that can be read and used.
 And, a pandemic policy needs to cover a wide range of subjects and issues.